Care Coordinators

 They will work closely with social prescribing link workers and health and wellbeing coaches, referring people to them and also receiving referrals in return.

-Surrey Training Hub have helpfully condensed the benefits provided by care coordinators, as follows:
+The benefits provided by care coordinators, as follows:

 - Care coordinators are the patient’s go-to person if their needs change or if something goes wrong with service delivery: the care coordinator ensures that there are no gaps in the patient’s service provision, as many elderly and disabled people with highly complex needs struggle to coordinate with all the relevant services directly on their own